-- a family of patents and patent applications which pertains to the use of a specific dose level of CF101 (total daily dose of 4.0 mg) for the treatment of psoriasis.
-Such a patent was granted in Israel, Japan and United States.
+- a family of patents and patent applications which pertains to the use of a specific dose level of Piclidenoson (total daily dose of 4.0 mg) for the treatment of psoriasis.
+Such a patent was granted in Israel, Japan, United States and Europe (by the EPO and validated in in Austria, Belgium, Denmark, France, Germany, Italy, Netherlands, Spain, Sweden, Switzerland and United Kingdom).
 The patent is set to expire in 2030.
-The patent applications are pending in the China, the EPO (this European application designates all EPC member states), Israel (which was recently allowed) India, and South Korea, each with a filing date of September 6, 2010 and a priority date of September 6, 2009; - a family of patents and patent applications which pertain to the method for producing CF101.
+The patent applications are pending in the China, Hong Kong, India, and South Korea, each with a filing date of September 6, 2010 and a priority date of September 6, 2009; - a family of patents and patent applications which pertain to the method for producing Piclidenoson.
 Such patents were granted in U.S., India, China, Japan and Israel.
 These patents are set to expire in 2028.
-The patent applications are pending in the EPO (this European application designates all EPC member states) and India.
+The patent applications are pending in the EPO (recently allowed, this European application designates all EPC member states) and India.
 Each patent and patent application has a filing date of March 13, 2008 and a priority date of March 14, 2007; - a family of patents and patent applications which pertain to the use of A3AR agonists for the treatment of OA.
-Such patents were granted in Europe (by the EPO and validated in Austria, Belgium, Denmark, France, Germany, Italy, Spain, Sweden, Switzerland, Holland and the United Kingdom), Australia, Canada, South Korea, China, Israel, Japan and Mexico.
+Such patents were granted in Europe (by the EPO and validated in Austria, Belgium, Denmark, France, Germany, Italy, Spain, Sweden, Switzerland, Netherlands and the United Kingdom), Australia, Canada, South Korea, China, Israel, Japan and Mexico.
 The patents are set to expire in 2026.
 Patent applications are pending in the United States and Brazil.
 These patents and patent applications have a filing date of November 29, 2006 and a priority date of November 30, 2005; - a family of patents and patent applications which pertains to the use of A3AR agonists for increasing liver cell division, intended to induce liver regeneration following injury or surgery.
-Such patents were granted in China, Israel, Japan, USA and Europe (by the EPOand validated in Austria, Belgium, Denmark, France, Germany, Italy, Netherlands, Poland, Spain, Sweden, Switzerland and Turkey).
+Such patents were granted in China, Israel, Japan, USA and Europe (by the EPO and validated in Austria, Belgium, Denmark, France, Germany, Italy, Netherlands, Poland, Spain, Sweden, Switzerland, United Kingdom and Turkey).
 There is one patent application pending in the United States which was recently allowed.
 Each patent or patent application in this family has a filing date of October 22, 2007 and a priority date of October 15, 2007. - a family of patent applications which pertain to the use of A3AR agonists for the maintenance of liver function in patients having chronic liver disease.
-These patent applications are pending in China, Israel, Japan, Hong-Kong, United States and Europe (this European application designates all EPC member states).
-These patent applications have a filing date of August 8, 2013 and a priority date of January 23, 2012; - a family of patent applications which pertain to treatment of sexual dysfunction.
-This family includes patent applications in Israel (two), Australia, China, Japan, Russia, Brazil, Canada, Europe, India, Mexico, South Korea, and USA.
-The two Israeli patent applications have filing dates of August 8, 2012 and November 12, 2012 and the other patent applications have a filing date of August 8, 2013 with priority dates of August 8, 2012 and November 12, 2012; - a patent application in Israel which pertain to the use of A3AR ligands for treatment of ectopic fat accumulation.
-Further applications claiming priority from this Israeli application must be filed no later than November 23, 2016.
+These patent applications are pending in China, Japan, Hong-Kong.
+These patent applications have a filing date of January 23, 2013 and a priority date of January 23, 2012; - a family of patent applications which pertain to treatment of sexual dysfunction.
+This family includes patent applications in Israel, Australia, China, Japan, Russia, Brazil, Canada, Europe, India, Mexico, South Korea, and USA.
+The patent applications have a filing date of August 8, 2013 with priority dates of August 8, 2012 and November 12, 2012; - a family of patent applications which pertain to the use of A3AR ligands for treatment of ectopic fat accumulation.
+This family includes a patent application in Israel and an International patent application (PCT), claiming priority from this Israeli application.
+The PCT application has a filing date of November 22, 2016.